MattWindsor91/roslyn/concepts/docs/tour.md

 - We can't add interfaces to existing types, including primitive types;
 - We can't fit static methods, type-level properties, operator overloads, and other such exotica inside interfaces;
-- Extension methods let us add functionality to existing types, but we can't use them in bounds;
+- Extension methods let us add methods to existing types, but we can't use them in bounds;

 In this section, we explore our design for concepts in C#, showing how concepts